The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 Here’s where it gets even wilder.

 Neuroscientists once believed the adult brain couldn’t grow new neurons.
-But studies now show that neurogenesis (the birth of new neurons) does happen, especially in the hippocampus.
+If you were like me, you grew up hearing that constantly (especially if you banged your head a lot as a kid), but studies now show that neurogenesis (the birth of new neurons) does happen, especially in the hippocampus.

 As someone who once needed noise to feel safe (TV in the background, music on full volume, constant scrolling) I now crave quiet.

-Not all the time.
-I still love loud joy.
-But silence has become a friend, not a threat.
+Not all the time like my dad, I still love loud joy, but silence has become a friend, not a threat.

 If meditation is the stillness between the notes, then manifestation is the music you’re writing from that silence.
 In this post, I explore how the brain physically rewires itself based on thought, attention, and habit.
 It's not just daydreaming, manifestation, when paired with the science of neuroplasticity, becomes a blueprint for changing your reality from the inside out.